mdn/content/files/en-us/learn/css/building_blocks/a_cool_looking_box/index.md

 - The same color for the text; make it readable using a black text shadow.
 - A fairly subtle border radius.
 - A 1-pixel solid border with a color similar to the base color, but a slightly darker shade.
 - A linear semi-transparent black gradient that goes toward the bottom right corner.
-Make it completely transparent at the start, gradiating to around 0.2 opacity by 30% along, and remaining at the same color until the end.
+Make it completely transparent at the start, grading to around 0.2 opacity by 30% along, and remaining at the same color until the end.
 - Multiple box shadows.
 Give it one standard box shadow to make the box look slightly raised off the page.
 The other two should be inset box shadows — a semi-transparent white shadow near the top left and a semi-transparent black shadow near the bottom right — to add to the nice raised 3D look of the box.

 ## Hints and tips